-Number Course Credits Major Area VC650 VC722 VC723/724 VC791 Pedagogy Thesis Literature for Teaching Voice Pedagogy I/II Teaching Internship' 12 1 3 3-3 2 Literature Co VC661 VC662 urses German Lieder French Melodie 6 3 3 Core MH731 Introduction to Musicology Theory or Music History elective (1 course) Core elective 2 9 3 3 Electives Total Require Free electives 3 ed Credits 5 5 32
+Number Course Credits

+Major Area 12

+VC650 Pedagogy Thesis 1

+VC722 Literature for Teaching 3

+VC723/724 VC791 Voice Pedagogy I/II Teaching Internship1 3-3

+Literature Courses 6

+VC661 German Lieder 3 3

+VC662 French Melodie 3

+Core 9

+MH731 Introduction to Musicology 3

+Theory or Music History elective (1 course) Core elective 2 3

+Electives 5

+Free electives 3 5 5

+Total Required Credits 32

 - Students who have had significant teaching experience in American schools may petition to substitute another graduate course for VC791.
-The department, if granting, will specify acceptable course alternatives. - course alternatives.
-2. The core elective must be a single, 3-credit graduate-level course outside the student's major area, area of emphasis and/or area of applied study. - 3.
-Students may fulfill free elective requirements through completion of summer workshops and/or Saturday Seminars with prior approval of the Voice Department. - 4.
-Students with limited prior singing experience, as determined through departmental evaluation of past vocal study, performance career and/or performing skill as demonstrated through live or recorded performance, may be required to complete up to four credits of applied voice instruction in addition to the major area course requirements.
-Such required developmental lessons will result in additional charges. - 5.
-In addition to the above requirements, all students must demonstrate competency in at least two of the three major European singing languages (Italian, German, French).
+The department, if granting, will specify acceptable - 2.
+The core elective must be a single, 3-credit graduate-level course outside the student's major area, area of emphasis and/or area of applied study. - Students may fulfill free elective requirements through completion of summer workshops and/or Saturday Seminars with prior approval of the Voice Department.
+3. - Students with limited prior singing experience, as determined through departmental evaluation of past vocal study, performance career and/or performing skill as demonstrated through live or recorded performance, may be required to complete up to four credits of applied voice instruction in addition to the major area course requirements.
+Such required developmental lessons will result in additional charges. - In addition to the above requirements, all students must demonstrate competency in at least two of the three major European singing languages (Italian, German, French).
 This may occur through completion of at least one year of college-level study in each language, intensive work through language institutes or practical experience living and/or working in a foreign country, as verified by diagnostic testing at Westminster.